Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

 An efficient algebraic reduction from $\OCI\rep{X_n}{\group{G}_n}$ to $\OCI\rep{Y_n}{\group{H}_n}$ is an efficiently computable sequence of polynomial maps $\alpha_n \colon X_n \to Y_{q(n)}$ such that $q(n)$ is polynomially bounded in terms of $n$, and each $\alpha_n$ preserves and reflects closure equivalence, that is, $x \approx_{\group{G}_n} y$ if and only if $\alpha_n(x) \approx_{\group{H}_{q(n)}} \alpha_n(y)$.
 We require that $\alpha_n$ are polynomials with rational coefficients, so that the reduction always transforms input vectors with rational coordinates into output vectors with rational coordinates.
 Our results do not depend much on the notion of efficient computability used in this definition.
 In fact, in all reductions the maps~$\alpha_n$ always can be implemented by tuples of monomials.

 We use invariant-theoretic methods to construct our reductions.
 If a group $\group{G}$ acts on $X$, then a polynomial $F \in \bbC[X]$ is \emph{invariant} if $F(x) = F(\group{g} \cdot x)$ for all $x \in X$ and $\group{g} \in \group{G}$, that is, $F$ is constant on orbits.
 Polynomial invariants are in addition constant on orbit closures, because polynomials are continuous (with respect to Zariski topology).
 The set of all invariant polynomials is closed under algebraic operations, so it is a subalgebra of $\bbC[X]$, denoted by $\bbC[X]^{\group{G}}$.
 The groups we consider ($\GL_n$, $\Og_n$, $\Sp_{2n}$, $\Symg_n$ and their products) belong to the class of algebraic groups called \emph{reductive groups}.
 For reductive groups the relation between polynomial invariants and closure equivalence is especially close, as shown by the following theorem. \begin{theorem}[{\cite{Mumford-GIT,Derksen-Kemper}}] Let $X$ be a representation of a reductive group $\group{G}$ and let $x,y\in X$.
 Then $x \approx_{\group{G}} y$ if, and only if, $F(x) = F(y)$ for all polynomial invariants $F \in \bbC[X]^{\group{G}}$. \end{theorem} In other words, invariants separate orbit closures.
 More generally, we can define a separating set of invariants as follows (for reductive groups this definition is equivalent to the definition of a separating set given in~\cite{Derksen-Kemper}). \begin{definition} Let $X$ be a representation of $\group{G}$.
-A set of invariants $\Gamma \subset \bbC[X]^{\group{G}}$ is a \emph{separating set} if $x \approx_{\group{G}} y$ if, and only if, $F(x) = F(y)$ for all $F \in \Gamma$. \end{definition}
+A set of invariants $\Gamma \subset \bbC[X]^{\group{G}}$ is a \emph{separating set} if $x \approx_{\group{G}} y$ if, and only if, $F(x) = F(y)$ for all $F \in \Gamma$. \end{definition} As an example, the coefficients of the characteristic polynomial of a square matrix form a separating set of invariants for the conjugation action on the space of square matrices.